ENG517/Procedure/RavindranH/p-possystem-performsale.md

 6.4 Click **Validate**.
 The system confirms the payment and displays the invoice.

 ![Successful](./assets/images/screenshots/Figure10.jpeg)
-*Figure 10.Payment successful alert after completing the payment*
+*Figure 10.
+Payment successful alert after completing the payment*

 ---
 ## 7. Print or Send the Receipt